shawntabrizi/substrate-collectables-workshop/src/31/template/README.md

 # Buy Kitty Extrinsic

-Now that kitties can have a price, we want to enable them to be purchaseable.
+Now that kitties can have a price, we want to enable them to be purchasable.

 For that, we will create the `buy_kitty` extrinsic.